woocommerce/woocommerce-admin/docs/features/onboarding.md

 A few new WordPress options have been introduced to store information and settings during setup.
 It may be necessary to manual delete these options from your `wp_options` database to test a certain task or feature.

-* `woocommerce_onboarding_payments`.
-Since the payments step requires multiple redirects to payment providers to setup accounts, we cache the current progress of the payments step in an option, so that we can quickly drop users back into the correct part of the task.
+* `woocommerce_task_list_hidden`.
+This option is used to conditionally show the entire task list.
+The task list can be hidden by the user after they have completed all tasks.
+Hiding the wizard stops it from showing in both full screen mode, and the collapsed inline version that shows above the dashboard analytics cards.
 * `woocommerce_task_list_welcome_modal_dismissed`.
 This option is used to show a congratulations modal during the transition between the profile wizard and task list.
 * `woocommerce_task_list_prompt_shown`.
 This option is used to conditionally show the "Is this card useful?" snackbar notice, shown once right after a user completes all the task list tasks.
+* `woocommerce_onboarding_payments`.
+Since the payments step requires multiple redirects to payment providers to setup accounts, we cache the current progress of the payments step in an option, so that we can quickly drop users back into the correct part of the task.

 We also use existing options from WooCommerce Core or extensions like WooCommerce Services or Stripe.
 The list below may not be complete, as new tasks are introduced, but you can generally find usage of these by searching for the [getOptions selector](https://github.com/woocommerce/woocommerce-admin/search?q=getOptions&unscoped_q=getOptions).